Loracline/project_switch_22-23/docs/data_model/Use_Case_Text.md

 The administrator creates new account.
 System returns data (name, email, phone number and photo).
 Administrator enters account data.
 System notifies that account is created.

 ## UC3: To change profile
-The administrator requests account information.
-System returns account information.
-Administrator change account profile type.
+The administrator changes account profile.
+System requests data (e-mail, desired profile).
+Administrator enters data.
 System notifies profile was updated.

 ## UC4: To list all accounts
 The administrator request list of all accounts and status.
 System returns data.